Skip Navigation LinksHome > SSW Standards > Better Software Suggestions > Visual Studio

 1. Set as Startup for Windows Forms

-In .NET Windows Forms, there should be an option Set as Startup Form to be consistent with Web forms.
+In .NET Windows Forms, there will be an option Set as Startup Form to be consistent with Web forms.

 Figure: Please add 'Set as Start Form' option